Access modifiers are keywords used to control the visibility and accessibility of properties and methods within a class.

 console.log(account.balance); // Error: Property 'balance' is private and only accessible within class 'BankAccount'.

-Here, the property balance is private, which means it cannot be accessed directly from outside the BankAccount class.
-Only the class methods, like deposit and showBalance, can access and modify balance.
+Here, the property balance is private, meaning it cannot be accessed directly from outside the BankAccount class.
+Only the class’s methods, such as deposit and showBalance, can access and modify balance.

 Protected Modifier

-The protected modifier allows properties and methods to be accessible within the class they are defined in and in their derived classes, but not from outside these classes.
+The protected modifier allows properties and methods to be accessible within the class where they are defined and in its derived classes, but not from outside these classes.

-This is useful to allow derived classes to access members that should not be public.
+This is useful for allowing derived classes to access members that should not be public.

 class Vehicle {